Health care disparities are preventable gaps in the access to and quality of health care. For the LGBTQ community, these disparities include:

 LGBTQ+ National Help Center Hotlines

-We are dedicated to providing inclusive, quality health care for our LGBTQ community members and their families.
+We are dedicated to providing inclusive, quality health care for our LGBTQIA+ community members and their families.
 Learn more about UPMC Children’s Gender and Sexual Development Program or call 412-692-6677 to make an appointment.

 About UPMC